ninabarzh/broomstick/content/posts/badbox.md

 ## Why should survivors and advocates care?

-For services working with survivors of [intimate partner abuse (IPA)](https://blue.tymyrddin.dev/docs/ipa/)), this isn’t abstract tech horror—it’s a real-world threat.
+For services working with survivors of [intimate partner abuse (IPA)](https://blue.tymyrddin.dev/docs/ipa/)), this isn’t abstract tech horror, it’s a real-world threat.
 Off‑brand devices donated to shelters, community centres, or survivors may be unknowingly infected.
 Once in the wild, they morph from helpful tools into surveillance nodes, privacy risks or entry points for further exploitation.